 Low / medium- / medium / medium+ / high

-There’s a catch: we ask students to give us one specific answer and not a range.
-Otherwise any wine could be described as medium-to-medium-plus across the board or almost close enough to be sort of nearly in the ball park.
+There’s a catch; we ask students to give us one specific answer and not a range.
+Otherwise, any wine could be described as medium-to-medium-plus across the board or almost close enough to be sort of nearly in the ball park.
 Not much point there.
 So the pressure of trying to be as accurate as possible with structure for a student can be immense.
 How do you really know how much acid is in the wine?
 How much alcohol?
 Tannin?
 Imagine sitting there with some wine in your mouth and trying to figure out how much saliva your saliva glands are producing in reaction to the wine at the moment.
 A little?
 A lot?
 A veritable cascade?
 Or just medium?
 (Whatever that feels like.)
-And can you feel the acidity on your front teeth and gums?
+Can you feel the acidity on your front teeth and gums?
 Or is that something else?
-Or why is it you’re talking to yourself and hopefully it’s only one voice at a time or otherwise there could be arguments and then there could really be trouble.
+Or why is it you’re talking to yourself, and hopefully it’s only one voice at a time or otherwise there could be arguments.
+Then there really could be trouble.

-Trying to figure out the structure of a wine as described above can only be called a “Beavis and Butthead” moment as in when those two delightfully dimwitted scamps are facing each other and chuckling vacantly for long periods of time.
+Trying to figure out the structure of a wine as described above can only lead to what I call a “Beavis and Butthead” moment, as in when those two delightfully dimwitted scamps are facing each other and chuckling vacantly for long periods of time.
 Mind you, this is not to be confused with Beavis consuming anything containing caffeine which makes him immediately go berserk and gibber wildly about being “cornholio” and so forth.

 The answer to the structural assessment conundrum might be easier than we think.
 Recently I gave a presentation for the Society of Wine Educator’s annual conference on the first phase of a modeling project on tasting I’ve been working on for more than a year.
-The project allowed me the unique opportunity to work with some of the country’s top tasters in order to discover their internal strategies--literally how they do what they do when tasting wine.
-Ultimately the goal of my project is to replicate their strategies and hopefully be able to teach them to students.
+The project allowed me the unique opportunity to work with some of the country’s top tasters in order to deconstruct their internal strategies--literally how they do what they do when smelling and tasting wine.
+Ultimately, the goal of my project is to replicate their strategies and hopefully be able to teach them to students.

-The project included Brian Cronin MS; Doug Frost MS MW; Evan Goldstein MS; Tracy Kamens Ed.D., DWS, CWE; Karen MacNeil; Peter Marks MW; and Emily Wines MS. Needless to say, this is a pretty stellar group and all of them possess a remarkable ability to taste.
-In working with the group I used language patterns, eye movement patterns, and submodalities to deconstruct their tasting strategies and in doing so we made more than a few surprising discoveries.
+Thus far, I’ve worked with Brian Cronin MS; Doug Frost MS MW; Evan Goldstein MS; Tracy Kamens Ed.D., DWS, CWE; Karen MacNeil; Peter Marks MW; and Emily Wines, MS. Needless to say, this is a pretty stellar group and all of them possess a remarkable ability to taste.
+In working with the group, I used language patterns, eye movement patterns, and submodalities to deconstruct their tasting strategies, and in doing so we made more than a few surprising discoveries.
 Perhaps the most surprising of all is how visual the entire internal tasting process is for us; how we create and use very unique and personal visual constructs for practically every aspect of tasting, from ascertaining the color and age of a wine to recognizing the aromas and flavors in the glass all the way to calibrating the structure of a wine as described above.

-To that last point, without exception I found that the tasters I interviewed for the project commonly used internal visual structures or cues to calibrate the physical sensations of sweetness, acidity, alcohol, tannin and finish in wine.
+To that last point, without exception I found that the tasters I interviewed for the project commonly used internal visual structures or cues to calibrate the physical sensations of sweetness, acidity, alcohol, tannin, and the finish in wine.
 They literally use scales or other visual aids to calibrate—very precisely--the levels of all the structural elements in wine.
-Here are some examples:
+Here are some examples.

 Tracy Kamens Ed.D., DWS, CWE